18F/cv_faq/_content/symptoms-and-testing/kind-of-test-used-to-diagnose-covid19.md

 sources:
 - agency: cdc
   url: https://www.cdc.gov/coronavirus/2019-ncov/faq.html#Symptoms-&-Testing
+title: What kind of test is being used to diagnose if I have COVID-19?
 ---

 Many tests to diagnose COVID-19 have received an [Emergency Use Authorization (EUA)](https://www.fda.gov/medical-devices/emergency-situations-medical-devices/emergency-use-authorizations) from the Food & Drug Administration (FDA).
 All of these diagnostic tests identify the virus in samples from the respiratory system, such as from nasopharyngeal swabs.